felipecrs/dev-ubuntu/README.md

 I have not been using this box anymore because I prefer to use WSL2 on Windows rather than VirtualBox, so it does not make sense to me to keep maintaining it.

 Furthermore, I have putted much more effort on [my dotfiles](https://github.com/felipecrs/dotfiles), which contains the latest and greatest enhancements, and then I use it to bootstrap any VM with a single command.
-That means that for me, [my dotfiles](https://github.com/felipecrs/dotfiles) is replacing this project.
+That means that for me, [my dotfiles project](https://github.com/felipecrs/dotfiles) is replacing dev-ubuntu.

 If this project worked well for you and you would like to keep using it (instead of moving to some dotfiles-like approach), I would suggest you to fork this repository and setup your own.